-Epsom: Two children injured on ride at fairground
+Epsom: Two children injured after falling from fairground ride

 - Published

-Two children were injured on a fairground ride in Surrey, police said.
+Two children were injured after falling from a fairground ride in Surrey, police said.

 The incident took place at the Hook Road Arena in Epsom at 19:10 BST on Monday.

-One child was airlifted to a hospital in London after being injured on the ride, South East Coast Ambulance Service (Secamb) said.
+A seven-year-old boy and a 16-year-old girl were taken to hospital for medical attention, South East Coast Ambulance Service (Secamb) said.

+Both children have since been discharged with minor injuries, Surrey Police confirmed.

-A second child was taken to St Helier Hospital in Sutton, south London, by road, a spokesperson for the ambulance service said.
+One of the children was airlifted to a hospital in London, while the other was taken to St Helier Hospital in Sutton, south London, by road, a spokesperson for Secamb said.

-Surrey Police worked with the organisers to close the site, and a police presence remains at the scene on Tuesday while officers investigate.
+Police worked with the organisers to close the Crazy Frog ride, and a police presence remains at the scene on Tuesday while officers investigate.

 Police are keen to speak to witnesses and anybody with footage of what happened.